-Meat dishes, while definitely not essential for healthy bones, are not out of bounds when you're following the Osteoporosis Reversal Program – especially when the meat is hormone/antibiotic free and from animals that were raised humanely.
+Meat dishes are not out of bounds when you're following the Osteoporosis Reversal Program – especially when the meat is hormone/antibiotic free and from animals that were raised humanely.
 However, sometimes you may prefer to steer clear of meat dishes while still enjoying the hearty and tasty satisfaction you get from them – I know I do.

 Let’s start with one of my favorites…